 So, over the decades, humanity has been experiencing technological advancement and digitalized era.
 Designing today isn’t the same as how it was in the past.
-We now use desktop publishing after the old-school process of analogue printers, which were used to create a page layout.
+We now use desktop publishing after the old-school process of analog printers, which were used to create a page layout.
 This is where the line between a font and typeface keeps getting thinner and thinner.

 The origin of printing itself is something important to note.
 The machines back then utilized the whole collection of metal characters for the sake of forming a font.
 Why metal, you ask?
 Because it’s the French meaning of the word “font,” or “fonte” (to be cast in metal), to be exact.

 Fonts with similar designs and characteristics would be assembled as a typeface, with each font possessing a distinguished case for capital (uppercase) and small (lowercase) letters.
 Since we haven’t had digital printing back then, these fonts would have to be manually put together letter per letter.
 Those metal chunks would be dipped into ink and then pressed on paper to form something as basic as a page layout.
-That alone sounds like lots of metal casts, labour efforts, and operational expense.
+That alone sounds like lots of metal casts, labor efforts, and operational expenses.

 Depending on what you would print, the metal chunks of those fonts come in their own size and weight.
-For instance, a font size 12 points was definitely different from a similar font in size 18 points.
+For instance, a font size of 12 points were definitely different from a similar font in size of 18 points.
 If your letter needs to be printed in bold, you would expect more weight and size.
 This makes fonts a part of this broader and larger group of typefaces.
 To elaborate: an uppercase, bold Times New Roman 12 point would be completely different than a lowercase, bold Times New Roman 10 point—even when they’re both from the same font family, each is unique thanks to their size and weight differences.

 Depending on what typeface we’re talking about, it’s important to note that not all will comprise various fonts.
 A font, however, is always going to be a subset of a particular typeface and comes in different weights, styles, and sizes.